Warm glass: Processes

-It is common for one piece to use several of these processes in turn.
-Coloured glass may be fused together to make a composite multi-coloured sheet.
-This glass is then cut cold and re-assembled in pieces, which are then fused back together.
-The piece is finally slumped into a mould to shape it.
+It is common for a single piece to undergo several of these processes in sequence.
+For example, coloured glass may be fused to form a composite multi-coloured sheet.
+This sheet is then cut while cold, re-assembled into new arrangements, and fused again.
+The finished piece may finally be slumped into a mould to achieve its final form.

-Glass is usually worked for only one process in a heating cycle.
-Where a piece requires multiple cycles, it is returned to a lower temperature between them.
+Typically, glass is worked for only one process during a single heating cycle.
+If multiple cycles are required, the piece is cooled to a lower, controlled temperature between each heating stage to prevent thermal shock.

 Fusing

 Fusing is the use of heat to join the glass by fusion welding, either with or without an associated change in shape, depending on the temperature.

 Tack fusing

 Tack fusing is the joining together of glass, with as little change to the shape of the pieces as possible.
 Tack fusing may be used either decoratively, or to assemble a large piece of glass from laminations.

 Where tack fusing is used to apply small decorative details to a larger piece, it is often desired to partially melt the small pieces so that they change shape (usually becoming more spherical, under the influence of surface tension), but without changing the shape of the carrier piece.
 This can be done by using an increased temperature, but only briefly.
 The large piece, of large thermal mass, heats up more slowly than the small decorations.